ramosfabiano/FSND-Capstone/README.md

 The postgres container is set so that it will automatically load data if the database is uninitialized.

-Manually reinitilizing the database is also possible.
+Manually resetting the database is also possible.
 First, make sure the app container is stopped:

 ```bash
 podman-compose down app